nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `imPoster` and the **Actor** is the `user`, unless specified otherwise)

-### <ins>General Use Cases</ins>
+### General Use Cases

 **Use case G01 - View Help**

 **MSS**

 1. User requests for help with using the application
-2. User enters help command into command box
+2. User enters `help` command into command box
-3.  imPoster returns a help link for the user to click
+3.  imPoster returns a help page with links and command summary for the user

     Use case ends.